circuitar/Nanoshield_LoadCell/README.rst

 This is an Arduino library to measure weight using load cells with the ADS1230 IC from Texas Instruments.

-* Full documentation available in http://nanoshield-loadcell.readthedocs.org.
+* Full documentation available on ReadTheDocs_
-* Source code available in https://github.com/circuitar/Nanoshield_LoadCell.
+* Source code available on _GitHub
-* The reference board to use this library is the `LoadCell Nanoshield`_ from Circuitar.
+* Reference board to use this library is the `LoadCell Nanoshield`_ from Circuitar

 Library features include: